zapier/zapier-platform-cli/docs/cli.md

  * ~/.zapierrc      (home directory identifies the deploy key & user)
  * ./.zapierapprc   (current directory identifies the app)

-The `zapier auth` and `zapier register "Example"` or `zapier link` commands will help manage those files.
+The `zapier login` and `zapier register "Example"` or `zapier link` commands will help manage those files.
 All commands listed below.

 **Arguments**